 Beyond the electric sector, civilian nuclear technology can efficiently provide direct heat for industrial processes, produce low-carbon liquid fuels to decarbonize transportation, and power negative emissions technologies.

-Nuclear is an evidence-based pathway for deep decarbonization.
+Nuclear is an evidence-based pathway for rapid deep decarbonization.
 Real-world evidence shows that nuclear is the only technology to have ever scaled up fast enough to counter climate change except hydropower.
 Today, most of the world’s hydro resources are tapped out.

 - United Nations ECE.
 Life Cycle Assessment of Electricity Generation Options.
 March 2022